Uniform Mixing and Association Schemes: Introduction

 In this paper we focus on the question of which graphs have uniform mixing: can a quantum walk beginning at a single vertex result in a state whose probability distribution is uniform over all vertices?
 If this is possible at some small time $t$, then the behaviour is quite different from a classical walk, which typically approaches the uniform distribution as $t \to \infty$.

-Moore and Russell \cite{moore02} in 2001 gave the first example of uniform mixing, showing that the $n$-cube has uniform mixing at time $t = n\pi/4$.
+Moore and Russell \cite{moore02} in 2001 gave the first example of uniform mixing, showing that the $n$-cube has uniform mixing at time $t = \pi/4$.
 Since then a large body of work has been produced to study this problem.
 We summarize the conclusions.
-The following graphs do admit uniform mixing: \begin{enumerate}[(a)] \item The complete graphs $K_2$, $K_3$, and $K_4$. \item The Hamming graphs $H(n,q)$, $q \in \{2,3,4\}$ (see \cite{moore02} \cite{carlson07}). \item The Cartesian product of any two graphs that admit uniform mixing at the same time. \end{enumerate} Note that since the Hamming graph $H(n,q)$ is the $n$-th Cartesian power of $K_q$, the results in (b) follow from the results in (a).
-The Cartesian powers of $K_2$ and $K_4$ admit uniform mixing when $t=\pi/4$, hence the products of powers $K_2^{\cprod r}\times K_4^{\cprod s}$) also admit uniform mixing.
+The following graphs do admit uniform mixing: \begin{enumerate}[(a)] \item The complete graphs $K_2$, $K_3$, and $K_4$ \cite{ahmadi03}. \item The Hamming graphs $H(n,q)$, $q \in \{2,3,4\}$ \cite{moore02} \cite{carlson07}. \item The Cartesian product of any two graphs that admit uniform mixing at the same time. \end{enumerate} Note that since the Hamming graph $H(n,q)$ is the $n$-th Cartesian power of $K_q$, the results in (b) follow from the results in (a).
 A number of Cayley graphs for $\ints_2^d$ admit uniform mixing, but no classification is yet known.
 Some work in this direction appears in \cite{best08}.